 For some households, you will find two control panels, one around the living room area and one inside of the bathroom.
-Let’s first go through the one at the living room.
-As you can see in the picture above, the panel consist of:
+Let’s first go through the one in the living room.
+As you can see in the picture above, the panel consists of:

 運転 (Unten): On/Off button.
 This is the button you use to get hot water!

 自動 (Jido): Auto mode, turn this on and it will keep your bath temperature to the preset level.

 おいだき (Oidaki): Reheat, as you might know already, Japanese people bathe every day and it costs quite a lot if you use 20 to 30L of water every single day.
 This function allows you to reheat water from the previous day.

 In the middle, you can find 給湯 (Kyutou) with a higher and lower direction slider.
 This is to adjust the temperature of hot water.

 The advance function.
 The timer for your hot water